-No my friends, this isn’t a sex-addiction article.
+Being addicted to love is very common and many people experience it but have no idea what it is or how to deal with it.
+No, my friends, this isn’t a sex-addiction article.
 I’m talking about love, not steamy passion or romance.
 My whole life I’ve been chasing a familial love, and it’s time for me to face my addiction.

 I’ve been working on my co-dependency for almost three years, and I thought admitting this problem was enough.
 Co-dependency is a nice big umbrella that encompasses several of my unhealthy behaviors:

 Unfortunately, co-dependency isn’t the root of my problem, it is only the manifestation of it.
 Something is still missing.